euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/updating.md

     the same way as updates to the client and framework application code, by making the change in one app and then applying it with the samers.py script.

-    Build and run each of the framework apps as a test before proceeding.
+    Build and run each of the branding apps as a test before proceeding.

     See the [applications.md](applications.md) file for a description of the app user interface.